PEACE with Anxiety Podcast Episode 8

 1. First Notice when you're using all-or-nothing language and challenge these extreme statements by considering alternative perspectives.

-2. Second, Instead of viewing situations as either perfect or a failure, strive to find the middle ground and acknowledge the progress you've made.
+2. Second, instead of viewing situations as either perfect or a failure, strive to find the middle ground and acknowledge the progress you've made.

 3. Third, Treat yourself with kindness and understanding, recognizing that perfection is impossible and mistakes are a natural part of the learning process.